boschpeter/proxmox/README.md

 When you create a virtual machine (VM) in the Azure portal, a public IP resource for the virtual machine is automatically created.
 You use this IP address to remotely access the VM.
 Although the portal does not create a fully qualified domain name, or FQDN, you can add one once the VM is created.
 This article demonstrates the steps to create a DNS name or FQDN.

 [FQDN](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/portal-create-fqdn)
+Now that your VM has a public IP and DNS name, you can deploy common application frameworks or services such as nginx, MongoDB, Docker, proxmox? etc.